Tutor Handbook

 • Remind students to sign in each time they come in for tutoring.

-• Greet each student with a friendly smile, introduce yourself, and ask the student’s name and what course they need help in.
+• Greet each student with a friendly smile, introduce yourself, and ask the student’s name and which course they need help with.
 Ask what you can do to help.
-Personalize the help by using their names and learning about their backgrounds.
+Personalize your help by using their name and learning about their background.
 Give lots of positive feedback and encouragement.

 • Explain tutoring limits and policies, as needed.
 Make sure tutees understand that your job is to help them learn, rather than to correct their homework or provide answers.

-• If there are no students to tutor, use this time to complete any Learning Center tasks you have outstanding (completing Excel timesheets, entering ATLAS attendance, entering time in myHR, contacting tutees, etc.).
+• If there are no students to tutor, use this time to complete any Learning Center tasks you have outstanding, such as entering time in myHR.

-• If you are a supervisor for the Tiger Tutors session, it is your responsibility to help manage the session and to ensure recording of attendees into MU Connect.
+• If you are a supervisor for the Tiger Tutors session, it is your responsibility to help manage the session and to ensure that students sign in to sessions.

 dos and donts